 Also Known As – Child’s Pose

-Benefits – This asana is a relaxing pose.
+Benefits – This asana is a relaxing pose and is one of the most effective yoga asanas for scoliosis.
 It is meant to relax the back and calm the mind.
 Both of these are essential for those suffering from scoliosis, simply because it is a neuromuscular condition.

 How To Do It – Come on to all fours, bring your feet together, and widen your knees.
 Lower your knees to the ground, and then rest your abdomen on your thighs as your buttocks rest on your feet.
 Place your forehead on the ground.
 Your arms can either remain stretched out, or you can place them next to you alongside your legs, with the palms facing upwards.